hms-dbmi/docker-images/deployments/irct/README.md

 ## Generate JWT token

-Generate a JWT token with the client secret in your project's environment file with [JWT Creator](https://github.com/hms-dbmi/jwt-creator.git)
+Generate a JWT token with the `CLIENT_SECRET` in your project's environment file with [JWT Creator](https://github.com/hms-dbmi/jwt-creator.git)

 ## Test PIC-SURE Access